 - Check Exclude groups from sharing to prevent members of specific groups from creating any file shares in those groups.
 When you check this, you'll get a dropdown list of all your groups to choose from.
-Members of excluded groups can still receive shares, but not create any. - Check Allow username autocompletion in share dialog to enable auto-completion of Nextcloud usernames. - Check Restrict username autocompletion to users within the same groups to limit username autocompletion to users from within the same groups as the share owner. - Check Show disclaimer text on the public link upload page to set and show a disclaimer text on public links with hidden file lists.
+Members of excluded groups can still receive shares, but not create any. - Check Allow username autocompletion in share dialog and allow access to the system address book to enable auto-completion of Nextcloud usernames and list the system address book as resource when syncing contacts with CardDAV. - Check Allow username autocompletion to users within the same groups and limit system address books to users in the same groups to limit username autocompletion to users from within the same groups as the share owner.
+Also t Check Allow username autocompletion to users within the same groups and limit system address books to users in the same groups to limit - Check Allow username autocompletion to users based on phone number integration to limit username autocompletion to users when the share owner has synced their phone address book via the Nextcloud Talk mobile clients and it contained the phone number the user configured in their profile.